HerpDerpinstine/bHapticsOSC/README.md

 # bHapticsOSC
 Application to allow the bHaptics Player to interface over OSC.
 Special Thanks to [bHaptics](https://www.bhaptics.com) for making the bHaptics Gear as well as supporting me wherever needed! :D
+Please read through the [Documentation / Wiki](https://github.com/HerpDerpinstine/bHapticsOSC/wiki) before attempting to use.

 - All Connection based Settings are located in ``Connection.cfg``